ChangtongZhou/front-end-interview-practice/interview-prep-1.md

 A Javascript library for building user interface.
 It builds the UI based on components, and uses state to store the data for component, and props to pass the data among components from top to bottom.

+* features:
+  virtual DOM, fast, component based, one way data binding, free and open source

+### Virtual DOM:
+A virtual DOM object is a representation of a DOM object, like a lightweight copy.
+In React, for every DOM object, there is a corresponding "virtual DOM object."

+Every time a virtual DOM Object updated, React will compare the previous virtual DOM and updated virtual DOM Object, then update the corresponding DOM Object.

+React operates on the concept of a “virtual DOM.”
+It maintains this virtual DOM in memory, and any time a change is made to the DOM, React does a quick diff of the changes, batches them all into one update and hits the actual DOM all at once.

+First and foremost, performance-wise, you’re not constantly doing DOM updates, as with many of the other JavaScript frameworks.
+The DOM is a huge bottleneck with front-end performance.
+The second ramification is that React can render on the server just as easily as it can on the client.

 ### What is component:

 * A Javascript class that requires the render function to be declared